queloibtskts/Toxic-Comment-Detection/README.md

 # appliedDataSci_finalProject
-Groupwork in MAST30034 Applied Data Science Final Project
+Group work on the final project in MAST30034 Applied Data Science